-Ethical guidelines published by research and medical associations address researchers' obligations to help and not harm and to protect participants' confidentiality, but they generally fail to offer specific recommendations about how researchers can manage the conflicting duties to maintain confidentiality and disclose participant problems (Hiriscau et al., 2014; Sharkey et al., 2017).
+Ethical guidelines published by research and medical associations address researchers' obligations to help and not harm and to protect participants' confidentiality, but they generally fail to offer specific recommendations about how researchers can manage the conflicting duties to maintain confidentiality and disclose participant problems (McCabe & Pao, 2021).
 Instead, researchers must decide for themselves how to balance their sometimes conflicting obligations to their participants.
-Table 1.7 summarizes the rights of research participants.